 Choose an Email Marketing Tool

 Choose the best email marketing funnel software for your business.
 Email marketing tools help you automate your email marketing.
-With these tools, you can create a sequence of emails addressing one point per email for each category of customers in your email funnel.
+With tools such as Moosend, you can create a sequence of emails addressing one point per email for each category of customers in your email funnel.
 These emails will be automatically sent to your subscribers.

 Here is a list of email marketing tools with free plans that you can choose from: